Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 slot periodicity.
 For Class C end-devices which are nearly constantly receiving, the RECOMMENDED value is 30 seconds.
 This means that the end-device shall try to transmit the ACK within 30 seconds  of the reception of each fragment.
-The inactivity timer is implemented by the end-device to flush the context in-case it receives nothing from the SCHC gateway over an extended period of time.
+The inactivity timer is implemented by the end-device to flush the context in case it receives nothing from the SCHC gateway over an extended period of time.
 The RECOMMENDED value is 12 hours for both Class B and Class C end-devices.

 # Security considerations